superlinked/superlinked/README.md

 #### Run the example:

->First run will take slightly longer as it has to download the embedding model.
+>First run will take a minute to download the embedding model.

 ```python
 import json